JosueG15/willdom_codechallenge/README.md

 $ npm run cypress:open
 ```

+After running the command, you will see the cypress window, where you could execute all the scripts or only the script you need.

 ## Test cross-browser

 Cypress allow to use cross-browser for specifyc browsers, you can run the following commands to test in different browsers: